 Working in tech and IT means spending your days leveraging, designing, or supporting the technology that runs our modern world.
-The industry is fast-paced, cutting-edge, and innovative, the perfect fit for anyone looking for an exciting, adventurous career.
+The industry is fast-paced, cutting-edge, and innovative –– the perfect fit for anyone looking for an exciting and adventurous career.
 Employment in the tech and IT space is projected to grow 11% between 2019 and 2029, a rate that equates to adding more than 500,000 new jobs.
 For anyone interested in launching a career in tech or IT, the time is now.

 Tech and IT employers look for enthusiastic candidates with the ability to learn and grasp technical concepts.
 IT support interview questions may also seek to unearth customer service skills.
-With a solid understanding of what the interviewer is searching for, job candidates can ace a tech support interview question and get started in this rewarding career path.
+With a solid understanding of what the interviewer is searching for, job candidates can ace even the hardest tech support interview question and get started on this rewarding career path.

 Top Tech & IT Support Interview Questions